The ETIM Classification model includes the following categories or entities:

 The ETIM model is a two-level classification model.
-The two-levels consist of the product group and product classes.
-The product group is used to order the product classes.
-Every product class is assigned to exactly one product group.
-Nevertheless, ETIM is organized flat, because the groups are only for the convenient organization of the management of the product classes.
-Essential – and that is the real focus of ETIM- is the definition of product classes and their features.
+The two levels relate to product groups and product classes and each product class is assigned to one single product group.
+Nevertheless, ETIM has a flat organizational structure: the group level was solely instated to enable easy product class management.
+Essential – and the real focus of ETIM – is the definition of product classes and their features.

-Describes similar products, bundles products of different manufacturers or suppliers; all product classes have features to specify the technical characteristics of the products in the class, the features of each class are ordered due to their importance and are also structured meaningful (dimensions, features of electrical data, …)
+A class in ETIM describes similar products and bundles products of different manufacturers or suppliers.
+All product classes have different features to specify the technical characteristics of the products in the class.
+The features of each class are structured according to their importance as well as key aspects (dimensions, features of electrical data, etc).